Sim007/staticws/readme.md

 ```
 build: .
 ```
-If the container image is not present in docker or docker registry it will build the container image and tag as you defined in keyword image in docker-compose.
+If the container image is not present in docker or docker registry it will build the container image and name and tag as you defined in keyword "image" in docker-compose.

 If make you make a change you can build with the following docker-compose command:
 ```
 docker compose up --build
 ```

-If only want to build give:
+If you only want to build the container image give:
 ```
 docker-compose build
 ```
-This the same as:
+This is the same as following Docker command:
 ```
 docker build -t <repo>/name .
 ```